Murega14/Murega14/README.md

 - 🚀 I'm passionate about creating efficient, scalable web applications
 - 💡 Currently exploring new technologies and best practices in web development
 - 🌱 "Becoming a better developer one line of code at a time"
-- 🎯 Goals: Contributing to open source projects and building impactful applications
+- 🎯 Goals: Contributing to open source projects and building impactful systems

 ### 🛠️ Tech Stack